ankit-rathi/ankit-rathi.github.io/dsai-ssh/preface.md

 Aspirants are taking different approaches to get into the field, some are fortunate enough to be put into projects as freshers, but most aspirants are building their capabilities by learning theory and applying them on public data-sets.

-> While there is no dearth of free & paid material, too much of information has only confused the current crop of data intelligence aspirants.
+> While there is no dearth of free & paid material, too much of information has only confused the current crop of data aspirants.

 Based on the questions that I am asked by them on day to day basis, I can see how perplexed they are.
-Not to say, taking advantage of the situation, most of the training institutes are minting money like anything, bundling even non-relevant courses as well in data science ones.
+Not to say, taking advantage of the situation, most of the training institutes are minting money like anything, bundling even non-relevant courses as well in data intelligence ones.

 # Why this book?

-From a time around when data science field started picking up, every other day I get many messages from data intelligence starters & enthusiasts on ‘How can I get into data intelligence field?’.
+From a time around when data field started picking up, every other day I get many messages from starters & enthusiasts on ‘How can I get into data intelligence field?’.
 Over a while, I have improvised my response based on the follow-up questions they ask like:

-1. What is the difference between data science, data engineering, machine learning etc?
+1. What is the difference between different sub-fields (i.e. data science, data engineering, machine learning etc)?
-2. What are the roles in data intelligence, who does what?
+2. What is the end-to-end process and what are the roles in data intelligence, who does what?
-3. What concepts, processes & tools they need to learn?
+3. What are the main concepts, which tools and technologies they need to learn?
-4. Which books, courses, etc they need to refer to?
+4. Which are the quality resources (books, courses, channels, blogs, podcasts etc) they need to refer to?
-5. How to build a data intelligence portfolio?
+5. How to build a data intelligence portfolio based on your role?
-6. How to write a resume for data intelligence?
+6. How to write a resume for data role?
-7. How to build a helpful network?
+7. How to build a helpful network with fellow data professionals?
-8. How to search for the job?
+8. How to search for the job in data field?
-9. How to prepare for the interview?
+9. How to prepare for the interview for a data role?
-10. How to stay up to date in this still-evolving field?
+10. How to stay up-to-date in this still-evolving field?

 You can notice that these questions are not conceptual ones and there is no dedicated material to address these challenges and roadblocks.